whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 ## Chapter 9: Why Do People Obey Corrupt Leaders?

 The common experience of living in a nation dominated by a ruling class comes down to this: you must obey their laws whether you like them or not.
-And even if you like their laws, you must not do anything yourself when someone violates those laws.
+And even if you like their laws, you must not do anything yourself to enforce those laws when someone else violates them.
 Responding to bad behavior can only be done by enforcement agents chosen by the ruling class, called the police.
-If you take action on your own to ensure justice when someone behaves badly, you will be punished.
+If you take action on your own to pursue justice when someone behaves badly, you will be punished.
 Like it or not, you must follow the rulers and their lower authorities, even if you don't trust them or like their leadership.
-You must obey.
+Whether you like the leadership or not, you must obey.

 Obeying corrupt, unaccountable leaders is considered normal in unhealthy nations: people don't choose their bosses at work, don't choose their commanders in the military, and don't really choose their political leaders, because even in democracies politicians run and win based primarily on money, and therefore they are effectively chosen by the rich.